Volunteer potatoes

 Volunteer potatoes can impede crop growth and create unwanted shade that will quickly have a detrimental effect on yield.

-How do I control volunteer potatoes?
+How do I control volunteer potatoes in sugar beet?

 Other weeds such as Corn Marigold, Groundsel, Pineapple weed, Mayweeds, Black-bindweed, Redshank and Pale Persicaria will also be controlled.
-If targeting thistles an initial application of Shield Pro at 0.25l/ha at rosette stage, should be followed by a further application of 0.5l/ha, 3-4 weeks later.
+If targeting thistles an initial application of Shield Pro at 0.25 L/ha at rosette stage, should be followed by a further application of 0.5 L/ha, 3-4 weeks later.